chrismaddalena/ODIN/README.md

 See the installation instructions at the top.

+**I don't have X API key, can I still use ODIN?**

+Absolutely.
+If an API key is missing from the keys.config file, any checks using those keys will be skipped.
+You are strongly encouraged to go get the free API keys to get the most out of ODIN, but you can skip any you don't want.

+API access for Shodan, Censys, and EmailHunter are defnitely worth it if you want to use the bare minimum.

 **Why do you not like "why not" questions?**

 If you ask "why not use X API" or "why not do Y like this," that's not very helpful.
 Presumably, the question is meant to convey the idea that X would be a good addition or Y is a bad way to accomplish a task and you want to know the reason it is not currently supported.
 The answer is most likely "I wasn't aware of this."
 That also means I don't know anything about it. :\)